 The mission of Sigma Xi is to enhance the health of the research enterprise, foster integrity in science and engineering, and promote the public’s understanding.

-- President-Elect: Todd Freeberg, associate professor of psychology and an adjunct member of the Department of Ecology & Evolutionary Biology.
-He received his PhD from Indiana University.
+- Treasurer: Todd Freeberg, associate professor of psychology and an adjunct member of the Department of Ecology and Evolutionary Biology at UT Knoxville, received his PhD from Indiana University.
 His area of research tests how social processes influence vocal signaling in animals.

 The chapter is now seeking suggestions for activities or programs the chapter can facilitate or partner to help facilitate.
 Suggestions can be sent to firstname.lastname@example.org.